Why Most Business Startups Fail — And What You Can Learn from Their Mistakes

 - Loss of control: External financiers typically demand influence over operations and decision-making

-- Limited adaptability: Over-dependence on investor funding makes it harder to pivot or weather market downturns
+- Limited adaptability: Relying heavily on investor funding makes it hard to adjust to market downturns.

 - Distorted priorities: Excessive focus on fundraising diverts attention from building sustainable business models